Research students from around the globe

 You will have access to the personal tutor system, to careers advice and skills training, to opportunities to develop industrial and professional links, and to a range of personal development opportunities, including our distinctive Leeds for Life scheme.
 Postgraduate students benefit from the support from the University Careers Centre.

-Visit the International Office website for useful information and events and activities.
+Visit the International Student Office website for useful information and events and activities.

 And don't forget that the experienced Student Education Office team is here to help you in whatever way we can.
 Please don't hesitate to contact us.

 Graduation isn't the end of the story by any means.
 We are in regular contact with more than 150,000 alumni in over 175 countries.